A GREAT PEOPLE TRAPPED IN A CHANGING WORLD BY RAMDAS IYER

 Having traveled to many countries with ancient cultures, I have found that “modernity” has destroyed and impoverished traditional peoples.
 Such traditional cultures have long been destroyed in the west due to illiteracy, greed and wars during the past 300 years.
 Today such cultures only remain in the “third world” countries where corruption and poverty is rampant.
 The traditional peoples much like us are attracted to modern amenities.
 A rapid change in their lifestyles does not sustain their cultures since illiteracy never gets eradicated for at least two generations.
 First goes the beautiful village houses replaced by a concrete base and a tin roof, next comes litter and sewage strewn around and lastly the sale of traditional lands for a few dollars, which destroys many future generations ability to maintain the old ways.
 As an amateur anthropologist I painfully observe every day the wars and oppressive regimes of South Sudan, Central African Republic, Congo, Ecuadorian Amazon, Syria, Xinjiang province, Tibet, northern Burma etc destroy indigenous cultures, languages and unique ways of life with a great sense of loss.

 There is no simple solution to this problem.
 Tourism helps in stemming some of the decay.
 The Maasai in the Ngorongoro area refuse to modernize which is a great contribution to the survival of their culture.
 The question remains if one tribe should hold out against the survival of many animal species which cannot adapt as easily as humans to changes in their environment.
+The End.

 Material from Joshua Hammer of Conde Naste magazine, UNESCO .org, Mbango expeditions and Mike Rainy’s MasaiMara.com have been incorporated herein.